Wetbikeboy2500/web_content_parser/README.md

 #### Load Functions

 One way and the recommended way to load in scraper sources is to use two of the top level functions.
 These functions can take a directory and load all .yaml or .yml files it finds.
-One function will add these sources to a global place you can access by calling 'ScraperSource.scrapper('name')' which will return a scraper source object if it exists.
+One function will add these sources to a global place you can access by calling `ScraperSource.scrapper('name')` which will return a scraper source object if it exists.
 This allows you to not have to bother with tracking where you scraper sources are.
 The other function simply returns all found sources as there objects.
 It is up to you as the dev to determine what should then be done with those.

 ```dart
 void loadExternalScraperSourcesGlobal(Directory dir)